Nurses for Newborns

 - Children with special health care needs or medical conditions requiring surgery

-- Families with a history of substance abuse or in need of treatment
+- Families with a history of substance use or in need of treatment

 - Families with a history of child abuse or neglect/involvement with child welfare system

-- Expectant mothers with medical or mental health concerns
+- Expectant caregivers with medical or mental health concerns

 Who is implementing the model?